 Birds That Build Pendant Nests: Baltimore orioles, caciques, oropendolas and most weaver bird species.

 - Sphere: A sphere or dome nest is almost completely enclosed and provides great protection and camouflage.
 The trade off, however, is that these nests are often on the ground or in low areas and may be more susceptible to predators.
 The nest entrance is typically on the side so it still provides protection from rain.

 Birds That Build Sphere Nests: American dipper, marsh wren, winter wren, ovenbird and different meadowlarks.

 Birds Without Nests

 While birds can be very creative architects, there are a number of bird species that have no nests at all.
 Some species, such as the peregrine falcon, common murre and emperor penguin, simply lay their eggs in the open or in a relatively secluded spot without actually having a nest structure.
-Other birds practice egg dumping or brood parasitism and lay their eggs in other birds' nests, abandoning their parental duties completely.
+Other birds, such as the brown-headed cowbird, are brood parasites that lay their eggs in other birds' nests, abandoning their parental duties completely.